-BTEC Applied Science
+BTEC Level 3 Subsidiary Diploma in Applied Science

 The new BTEC Applied Science course covers a wide range of topics.
 There are three compulsory units and one optional unit.
 Unit 1 is externally assessed by a written examination and covers the Principles and Applications of Science.
 Students will look at key scientific concepts and the written exam is in three parts covering biology, chemistry and physics.
 Unit 2 covers Practical Scientific procedures and techniques and is internally assessed.
 Students study and are assessed on key practical scientific skills including the use of standard laboratory equipment.